kaitwalla/angular-proficiency/steps.md

 The application currently has the ability for users to "favorite" articles, and display the articles that they've favorited.
 We'd like to add a new page where users can see their posts that have been favorited, as well as how many times that article has been favorited.

 1. Make a new route "/profile/{user}/favorited" that copies the layout of the existing articles pages (e.g., /profile/{user}) and shows up as a tab on the profile screen.
-2. Add a new method to the Articles service that returns the user's articles filtered by whether they have favorites.
+2. Add a new method to the Articles service that returns the user's articles filtered by whether they have been favorited.
 3. Display just the title and the number of favorites on the page (design is not super important, just make it look decent).

 PART III - Enhancement